 Frequently Asked Questions

-Click on the question to view the answer.
+Click on the question or the "plus" sign to view the answer.

 Yes.
 Our meetings are open to the public, and we welcome guests.

 Please click on our General Information email link to request a desert tortoise permit.
 You must include both your full physical address and a current photo of the tortoise.

 The California Department of Fish & Wildlife Desert Tortoise Permits are free.
 But, if you wish to make a donation to the "sick and injured fund" to help rehome desert tortoises, we will welcome your donation and be most appreciative.